-- Foreign words with the same spelling: a borrowed word of a foreign language that its orthography stays the same.
+- Foreign words with the same spelling: a word is borrowed from a foreign language and its orthography stays the same.

-- Foreign words with different spelling: The orthography of the word changes in the target language.
+- Foreign words with different spelling: In this case the orthography of the word changes in the target language.

-In other languages like French, English words are used as well, like 'stress', 'cool.'
+Other languages like French borrow English words as well, like 'stress' or 'cool'.

 What Is Calque?

-- Phraseological calque: when idiomatic phrases or sets of expressions have been translated word by word.
+- Phraseological calque: when idiomatic phrases or sets of expressions are translated word by word.